syncfusion-content/maui-docs/MAUI/Masked-Entry/Getting-Started.md

 This section guides you through setting up and configuring a [Masked Entry](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Inputs.SfMaskedEntry.html) in your .NET MAUI application.
 Follow the steps below to add a basic Masked Entry to your project.

-To get start quickly with our .NET MAUI Numeric Entry, you can check the below video.
+To get start quickly with our .NET MAUI Masked Entry, you can check the below video.

 {% youtube "https://www.youtube.com/watch?v=yTbh1Jo95Vw" %}